 - You are receiving workers’ compensation for a disability that is more than the unemployment benefit you are entitled to.

-- You are receiving pension payments that is more than the unemployment benefit you are entitled to.
+- You are receiving pension payments greater than the unemployment benefit you are entitled to.

 - You are a teacher, researcher or administrator working for an educational institution and you are between academic terms.